+Scientists believe that youth are at risk for mental health problems, in part, because they have difficulty coping with the emotions that occur during this life stage (Casey, Jones, and Hare 2008; McLaughlin, Garrad, and Somerville 2015)."
 Emotion regulation is the ability to impact the way we experience and express our emotions (Gross 1998).
 As adults, we use strategies to regulate our emotions on a daily basis.
-Emotionregulation strategies help us to keep our cool during a traffic jam, for instance.
+Emotion-regulation strategies help us to keep our cool during a traffic jam, for instance.
 But children are not born with emotion-regulation skills.

 Anyone who has seen a two-year-old throw a tantrum knows that.
 Rather, children and adolescents learn these skills as they grow and gain insight into how to understand and manage their emotions (Zeman et al. 2006).
 Parents and other adults also help them develop these skills by modeling healthy emotion-regulation strategies.
 Youth who become adept at regulating their emotions get along well with others and are more likely to be accepted by their peers (Spinrad et al. 2006).
 However, some youth struggle to learn emotion-regulation skills.
-Exposure to adverse life events, such as violence, poverty, or neglect, can negatively impact the development of emotion-regulation skills (McLaughlin et al. 2016; Hanson, Hariri, and Williamson 2015).
-Unhealthy adult modeling (or a lack of adult modeling) may also prevent youth from acquiring emotionregulation skills.
+Exposure to adverse life events, such as violence, poverty, or neglect, can negatively impact the development of these skills (McLaughlin et al. 2016; Hanson, Hariri, and Williamson 2015).
+Unhealthy adult modeling (or a lack of adult modeling) may also prevent youth from acquiring emotion-regulation skills.
 Youth who struggle to learn these skills can become overwhelmed by their emotions and engage in behaviors that have negative consequences.
 We see examples of this all around us: the child who gets into repeated fights on the playground, the teen who experiences rumination or loss of sleep over an argument with a friend, and the young adult who chain-smokes or vapes during finals week at university.
 The bottom line is that when youth lack emotionregulation skills, they are at risk for volatile emotions, risky behaviors, and the development of mental health problems (McLaughlin et al. 2011).

-Childhood and adolescence are therefore critical time periods to support youth in acquiring healthy emotion-regulation skills to prevent mental health problems.
+Childhood and adolescence are therefore critical time periods to support youth in acquiring healthy emotionregulation skills to prevent mental health problems.
 Studies show that youth who develop mental health problems are at higher risk for dropping out of school, using drugs and alcohol, and committing crimes (Coker et al. 2014; Conway et al. 2016; Mojtabai et al. 2015).
 They are also at higher risk for having thoughts about suicide and making a suicide attempt (Nock et al. 2013).
 Sadly, the negative effects of mental health problems in adolescence continue into adulthood.
-Studies show that youth with mental disorders have more problems as adults including lower job status, more financial difficulties, more health problems, and lower life satisfaction (Crawford et al. 2008; Ormel et al. 2017).
-The stakes are high to help youth learn emotion-regulation skills, especially youth who are disadvantaged and have faced adversity.
+Studies show that youth with mental disorders have more problems as adults, including lower job status, more financial difficulties, more health problems, and lower life satisfaction (Crawford et al. 2008; Ormel et al. 2017).
+The stakes are high to help youth learn emotionregulation skills, especially youth who are disadvantaged and have faced adversity.